 Like Van Castle, the Urartians built their fortress at Çavuştepe across a long natural outcrop.
 The castle was comprised of two sections: the ‘Upper Fortress’ and the ‘Lower Fortress.’

 It wasn’t until after my visit that I realized I’d missed the Upper Fortress, which was situated on the high hill just east of the guard room (see pic above).
 The guard had just told me to head west, so it’s possible the hill was off-limits due to excavations.

 The Upper Fortress once housed a temple to Khaldi, the Urartian storm god and supreme deity.
 And judging from pictures, it appears to be similar to the open-air ritualistic areas one can see at Van Castle.

 Continuing west along the hilly outcrop, I encountered more impressive remains of the fortress walls.
-They’re largely comprised of a volcanic rock called andesite, similar to basalt.
-Look closely and you’ll see that no mortar was used.
+Built without the use of mortar, they’re largely comprised of a volcanic rock called andesite, similar to basalt.

 Moving onward, I encountered the foundations of all sorts of rooms, most of them likely used for storage.
 As we know from other Urartian fortresses like Erebuni, the Urartians were keen on storing copious amounts of grains in their castles.